jupyter-book/jupyter-book/docs/content/execute.md

 (content:execute:merge-stdout-and-stderr)=
 ### Merging stdout and stderr output

-Code contained in code cells may print outputs through both the `stdout` and `stderr` stream.
+Code contained in code cells may print outputs through both the `stdout` and `stderr` streams.

 These outputs may appear in a mixed order and you may want them to be grouped and sorted to display the correct `logical` ordering.